 - Specific Missouri Learning Standards covered

-- Measures both formative and summative for evaluating unit, topic or theme
+- Measures that are both formative and summative are used for evaluating unit, topic or theme

 ELD Programs and Instruction